 The big question remains when will carbon capture become scalable and for how long would the business model have to be subsidized to survive.
 Aker Carbon Capture’s half-year financial statement shows that carbon capture cost would meet the effective carbon price in the next couple of years – a key strategic pillar that would improve the company’s economics.

 However, some analyses say that the world would have to remove 1 gigaton of emissions from the atmosphere by 2025 to have a chance of limiting global warming to 1.5 degrees Celsius.
-IPCC’S goal is storing 6 to 7 gigatons of CO2 per year by 2050 which means capacity would need to increase more than 200 times the forecasted levels.
+IPCC’S goal is to store 6 to 7 gigatons of CO2 per year by 2050 which means capacity would need to increase more than 200 times the forecasted levels.

 Delta CleanTech Stock